 • Understand mobile web browsing and adapt your website to work with mobile devices

 • Understand social media and using it as a self-promotion tool for your work and your creativity.

 • Attendance and full participation are extremely important in getting the most out of this class.

 • You are required to backup your files.
 If your computer is wiped clean by Academic Computing and you lose your course work it will affect your grade.

 • Active learning involves engaging in the subject matter, class discussions, and projects, and will be significant in determining your grade.

 • Completion of all assigned projects and readings by their due dates.

 • Students must use and frequently check their uarts.edu email addresses.
 Important communication outside of class will be directed to this account.

 • Analog media: notebook/sketchbook and pens, markers, pencils, etc.

-• Be open to trying new methods and learning new techniques.
+• Be open to trying to methods and learning new techniques.

 • Please communicate with instructor when something is not going well or if you are going to be late or if you know you will be absent.